How To Get The Most Points at an OPTIMA Qualifying Event

 If someone expects to be in the hunt for a class or national championship, they'll want to be on the roster for this event.
 Just ten expert cars are on the list so far (34% expert ratio) and half of them are GTL competitors.
 The other five are two GTL competitors, two GTV competitors and a single GT competitor.
 It would be a shame to have a points championship decided simply because a contender neglected to register in time for the final event.

 The same scenario could be true for competitors looking to get to Vegas on points.
 Fail to sign up in time for Fontana and your fate could rest in the hands of someone else.
 Put your name on the list and you at least have some control over your own destiny.
 The top non-qualifiers from each class will be guaranteed entry into the OUSCI after Fontana, but as is the case with class champions, those positions could likely be determined at Fontana.

 There are several registrants who have not designated their run group yet, but the real wildcard in this event and all the others is the KN Spirit of the Event award.
 When that gets handed out at each event, all the number-crunching goes out the window for some, while others who thought they might've been out of the running are suddenly back in the mix.
 Those competitors will probably not be focused on the expert ratio at events, but instead the "novice ratio," which might give them a good indication of how many cars they might be able to beat at a given event, which could impact their point total significantly.

-It's going to be an exciting season, whether you plan on competing, spectating or watching on MAVTV.
-Don't miss a minute and make your plans today!
+It's going to be an exciting season, whether you plan on competing, spectating or watching the TV coverage.
+Don't miss a minute and add the OPTIMA Network on Roku today!